musakanneh/musakanneh/README.md

-Musa enjoys developing smart systems and optimizing strategies to automate processes and promote team success.
+Enjoys developing smart systems and optimizing strategies to automate processes and promote team success.
 Autodidactic in nature!